CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 # FHIR Functions
 FHIR functions are methods that can be run on a bundle in order to extract data from it (ex. retrieve an age or telephone area code).
+Sometimes this is needed because we need only a part of what is sent over or need data in a different format for us to properly meet the FHIR spec's requirements.

 Currently, there are two places where FHIR functions are created.
 Both files are called `CustomFhirPathFunctions` and both extend an interface called FhirPathFunctions.
 There are two places for these functions because some are internal functions, meaning that they can only be called from within the code rather than from the command line